-During the summer, I always keep certain ingredients on hand for those last minute texts or calls that say “come on over and hang out” or for when we decide to be the last minute host.
+During the summer, I always keep certain ingredients on hand for those last-minute texts or calls that say “come on over and hang out” or for when we decide to be the last minute host.
+This recipe for Creamy Guacamole Dip is one of those go-to’s for me!

 I make sure I always have on hand staples like cream cheese, onions, Parmesan cheese, avocados, tomatoes, scallions, corn, a variety of beans, cheddar, feta and Monterrey Jack cheeses, jalapenos, tortillas, various fruits, bacon etc… All the things that would allow me to quickly throw together an app or two in 10-15 minutes time and host or head out the door.

-Who doesn’t love a great guac in the summer or a summer veggie and bean salsa alongside some flavorful chips.
-Their light and they are fast and easy!
+Who doesn’t love a great guac in the summer or a summer veggie and bean salsa alongside some flavorful chips?
+They are light and fast and easy!
+Everything gets tossed in your blender or food processor and you are quickly out the door or hosting!

 Recently I spotted Maria’s (from Two Peas and their Pod) Creamy Avocado Yogurt Dip and was drawn to the creaminess of it, so I knew I had to try it out…and I’m happy I did!